 6. Private Refinancing in a Rising Interest Rate Environment

 A rising rate environment is also referred to as inflation.
 During inflationary periods prices of goods and services increase. $1 today is worth less than $1 tomorrow.
 Student loan rates tend to rise during inflation, which means that it costs borrowers more money to pay off their loans.

-It’s not a secret that interest rates are at all time lows and don’t have much lower to fall.
+It’s no secret that interest rates have increased significantly from the all time lows we experienced in 2021 and early 2022.
 Federal rates are set by federal law and fluctuate based on market and economic performance.
 According to CBO, rates are set as follows:

 - Subsidized and Unsubsidized Loans to Undergraduate Students = 10-year Treasury + 2.05%, Capped at 8.25%

 - Unsubsidized Loans to Graduate Students = 10-year Treasury + 3.60%, Capped at 9.50%

 - PLUS Loans to Graduate Students and Parents = 10-year Treasury + 4.60%, Capped at 10.50%

 Market watchers out there, you can follow the 10 year Treasury to determine what rate you will receive if you take out more federal loans.
 Don’t be surprised if rates keep going up.
 For those of you who want to lock in a low interest rate, here is our approach to private refinancing in our current environment:

 Federal loans – wait until payment and interest suspension is over to review refinancing options.
 If your financial situation is stable, go ahead and apply to refinance your federal loans (if not going for loan forgiveness).
 If your debt to income ratio is high, it will be difficult to receive a better rate than what you’re currently paying.